boolpath/eventerface/README.md

 Evented API development framework for distributed, loosely coupled architectures.

-### What's wrong with traditional event emitters?
+## Why Eventerface?
+A different way of thinking about events

-Node.js event-driven model is awesome, but there is something weird about it: event emitters need to be known by the parties interested in generating events for them to handle.
+Node.js event-driven model is awesome, but there is something weird about it: event emitters need to be known by the parties interested in generating events for them.
 This is not a problem in cases where the parties know and have access to each other, like a conversation between friends:

 ``` js
 var EventEmitter = require('events').EventEmitter,